-Really dirty.
+The piece was really really dirty.
 I used the shop vac to take off as much of the crud as I could then cleaned it all over with Simple Green.

 If you noticed in the before picture, the knobs were pink and there was one missing.
 I found two matching replacement knobs for the top drawer.
 The only spray primer I had on the shelf was Rust-Oleum automobile primer.
-Hey, that’s what I grabbed, don’t know where the automobile primer came from.
+I have no idea where the automobile primer came from.
 Anyway, I sprayed all of the knobs with the primer.
 Then after the primer dried I spray painted the knobs with this pretty gloss red!

 I could not have improved on this piece by adding yet another coat of paint.
 The red and blue colors are deep and rich.
 That's how I like them.

-For the final touch and to prevent more peeling, I applied a coat of clear wax.
+For the final touch and to prevent more peeling, I applied a coat of Howard's Neutral Wax.